 Prepared for a Banquet

-With the roof of The Franklin removed, the structure resembled a sukkot, or one of the booths built for the harvest festival commemorating the Jewish people's 40-year period wandering the desert.
+With the roof of The Franklin removed, the structure resembled a sukkah, or one of the booths built for the harvest festival commemorating the Jewish people's 40-year period wandering the desert.
 Large banners—of an empty hall prepared for a banquet and an abundant table—adorn the structure.